vPeteWalker/leap_addon_bootcamp/onpremleap1_setup/onpremleap1_setup.rst

 #.
 Click **Save**.

 #.
-There should be no remaining warnings or errors for the blueprint.
+Verify there should be no remaining warnings or errors for the blueprint.

 Deploy a multi-VM application via Calm ......................................